StefanoCecere/cecere.xyz/content/about/_index.md

   weight = 1
 +++

-In questa pagina ho pubblicato quanto ho scritto nella mia presentazione per la candidatura alle Europarlamentarie
+In questa pagina ho pubblicato un po' di cose che raccontano cosa ho fatto e perchè.

 * <a href="/about/presentazione/">Presentazione</a>
 * <a href="/about/attivista/">Attivista</a>